We are doing science for policy

 LATEST: During a visit to the region from 31 August - 9 September 2015, the attached Status Update.pdf and Monthly Ship Density Maps.pdf were presented to users in the two operational centres in Mombasa and the Seychelles, as well as to members of the interministerial committee responsible for establishing the Regional Information Fusion Centre (RIFC) in Antananarivo, Madagascar.

-The PMAR-MASE project is aimed at capacity building for maritime security and counter-piracy in the Eastern and Southern African / Indian Ocean (ESA-IO) region.
+The PMAR-MASE project aimed at capacity building for maritime security and counter-piracy in the Eastern and Southern African / Indian Ocean (ESA-IO) region.
 It focuses on familiarisation with Maritime Situational Awareness.
-It will provide the ship traffic picture off East Africa, in real-time and as monthly statistics, for one year to two operational centres: the Regional Maritime Rescue Coordination Centre (RMRCC) of the Kenya Maritime Authority (KMA) in Mombasa, Kenya; and the Anti-Piracy Unit of the Indian Ocean Commission (IOC) in the Seychelles.
-The ship traffic picture will be mostly based on automatic ship reporting data from the AIS and LRIT systems, complemented by imagery from earth observation satellites.
-The project will run for 15 months, between July 2014 and October 2015.
+It provides the ship traffic picture off East Africa, in real-time and as monthly statistics, for one year to two operational centres: the Regional Maritime Rescue Coordination Centre (RMRCC) of the Kenya Maritime Authority (KMA) in Mombasa, Kenya; and the Anti-Piracy Unit of the Indian Ocean Commission (IOC) in the Seychelles.
+The ship traffic picture is mostly based on automatic ship reporting data from the AIS and LRIT systems, complemented by imagery from earth observation satellites.
+The project runs for 15 months, between July 2014 and October 2015.
 Beyond the two operational centres, the results should benefit the entire region.